Do you believe that car culture is fading in America?

 Additionally, big cities like New York and Chicago encourage bike integration programs and commit to expanding their networks of bike lanes.

 An increasing number of people show that owning a vehicle is not a priority anymore.
 But is this the end of car culture?
 According to Jalopnik, “This is not the end of car culture.
 It is the end of ‘Commuting Culture’.”
 They are completely right here because really the most popular cars on our roads today are not quite exciting – Toyota Camry and Ford Fusion to mention just a couple.

 Today Generations Y and Z prefer free Wi-Fi and unlimited texting and walking distance to Starbucks and Trader Joe’s rather than a boring commuting vehicle.

-Free internet and unlimited texting is defining freedom now – not an automobile.
+Free internet and unlimited texting are defining freedom now – not an automobile.
 Whether this is good or bad for the American culture we are about to discover.